When You Reach Out… And It Doesn’t Land -

 Not everyone shows love the way I do.

-Not everyone understands this third phase of grief.
+Not everyone understands this 3rd phase of grief.

 And not everyone knows I am ready now.